adambard/learnxinyminutes-docs/fortran95.html.markdown

 ---

 Fortran is one of the oldest computer languages.
-It was developed in the 1950s by IBM for numeric calculations (Fortran is an abreviation of "Formula Translation").
+It was developed in the 1950s by IBM for numeric calculations (Fortran is an abbreviation of "Formula Translation").
 Despite its age, it is still used for high-performance computing such as weather prediction.
 However, the language has changed considerably over the years, although mostly maintaining backwards compatibility; well known